Drones (Muse album): Commercial performance

 On the UK Albums Chart, Drones debuted at number one with sales of 72,863 copies, the third-highest opening of 2015 up to that point.
 It was Muse's fifth consecutive number-one album in the UK.
 It remained at number one in the second week, selling 24,445 copies (996 from streaming), bringing total sales to 97,308.
 It sold one million copies worldwide in 2015 and was the 19th best-selling album of the year.
 By 2016, it had sold approximately 170,000 copies in UK, 230,000 copies in the US, and 192,000 copies in France.

 Drones debuted at number one on the US Billboard 200 in the week ending 14 June, earning 84,200 album-equivalent units in its first week (including 79,400 copies on traditional sales, 26,000 on single sales and 3.3 million on single streams), surpassing estimations.
-The album replaced How Big, How Blue, How Beautiful by Florence and the Machine in the previous week, the first time two British artists had debuted consecutively at number one on the US chart since 1956.
+It replaced Florence and the Machine's How Big, How Blue, How Beautiful at the top, marking the first time that two British artists had debuted consecutively at number one in the US since 1956.
 Its traditional sales took Drones to number one of the Top Album Sales chart.